How to extend battery life on Android/iPhone

 Steps That Help You Extend Battery Life

 These steps work on both Android and iPhone.
 They are simple, quick to apply, and target the biggest sources of drain.
+If you’ve already tried the basics and your phone still won’t hold a charge, it may be time for a professional battery diagnostic instead of another settings tweak.

 Screen Settings